TheNope0/Nope-s-Soul-Alchemy-Datapack/README.md

-# Nope's Runes Main Datapack
+# Nope's Soul Alchemy main Datapack

 This entire project is for making Runes that modify a player's stats (and do other things as well)